awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-permissions.md

 11. "Resource":"arn:aws:s3:::myBucket/*",
 12. "Condition":{
 13. "StringEquals":{
-14.           "aws:Referer":"111122223333"
+14. "AWS:SourceAccount":"111122223333",
-15.         }
+15. "AWS:SourceArn": "arn:aws:ses:region:111122223333:receipt-rule-set/rule_set_name:receipt-rule/receipt_rule_name"
 16.         }
 17.       }
+18.     }
-18.   ]
+19.   ]
-19. }
+20. }
 ```

 Make the following changes to the preceding policy example:
-+ Replace *myBucket* with the name of the Amazon S3 bucket that you want to write to\.
++ Replace *myBucket* with the name of the S3 bucket that you want to write to\.
++ Replace *region* with the AWS Region where you created the receipt rule\.
 + Replace *111122223333* with your AWS account ID\.
++ Replace *rule\_set\_name* with the name of the rule set that contains the receipt rule that contains the deliver to Amazon S3 bucket action\.
++ Replace *receipt\_rule\_name* with the name of the receipt rule that contains the deliver to Amazon S3 bucket action\.

-## Give Amazon SES permission to use your AWS KMS master key<a name="receiving-email-permissions-kms"></a>
+## Give Amazon SES permission to use your AWS KMS key<a name="receiving-email-permissions-kms"></a>

 In order for Amazon SES to encrypt your emails, it must have permission to use the AWS KMS key that you specified when you set up your receipt rule\.
-You can either use the default master key \(**aws/ses**\) in your account, or use a custom master key that you create\.
-If you use the default master key, you don't need to perform any additional steps to give Amazon SES permission to use it\.
-If you use a custom master key, you need to give Amazon SES permission to use it by adding a statement to the key's policy\.
+You can either use the default KMS key \(**aws/ses**\) in your account, or use a customer managed key that you create\.
+If you use the default KMS key, you don't need to perform any additional steps to give Amazon SES permission to use it\.
+If you use a customer managed key, you need to give Amazon SES permission to use it by adding a statement to the key's policy\.

-Use the following policy statement as the key policy to allow Amazon SES to use your custom master key when it receives email on your domain\.
+Use the following policy statement as the key policy to allow Amazon SES to use your customer managed key when it receives email on your domain\.

 ```
 {